top of page

 There are days when the fog rolls in from the soul’s coast without a word of warning, more days than I'd like to admit.
 And so, I paint.
 I build layers of pigment like piling stones against a rising tide.
 And that act punctures the murk.

+There, I work to map the wild that breathes inside, wringing from anxiety a sanctuary.
 There, phantom images emerge, dissolve, and re-form.
-Sensations, recollection, and material response unfold in real time.
-What results is an image that resists completion, hovering between what is seen, remembered and intuited.
+Recollection, and material response unfold in real time.
+What results is an image that resists completion, hovering between what is seen and what is remembered.
 The places that surface are unstable and indeterminate, echoes perpetually in the process of becoming.